pentagramswheel/libra/README.md

 ##### addUser (overloaded)

-This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, detecting if they were a sub or not via the flag `notSub`, at location `range` within the spreadsheet values `sheetVals`, given the original user input `args`.
+This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, detecting if they were a sub or not via the flag `notSub`, at location `range` within the spreadsheet values `sheetVals`, given the original user input `args`, retrieving a 0 (if there were no errors) or 1 (if there were).

 ##### addUser